ThereseVA/QRskapare/EXCEL-IMPORT-GUIDE.md

 ## 🔧 Excel File Configuration Options

+**🚀 Quick Start:** Use the "Download Excel Template" button in the web part to get a pre-configured file with examples!

 The solution automatically detects whether your Excel file has headers or not!

 ### **Option 1: With Headers (Recommended)**